 According to Tim Armour, one of the best things that investors can do to maximize their returns is to outperform the crowd when the markets are down.
 The problem is that index investors are too exposed to these successive waves of bull and bear markets.
 He believes the solution is for investors to choose better funds instead of limiting themselves to index investing out of a false sense of security.

-Tim Armour has been Chairman of the Capital Group Management Committee since 2015.
 Prior to being elected chairman by the committee, he was a portfolio analyst and equity investment analyst for the group.
-He joined the group after graduating from Middlebury College with an undergraduate degree in Economics.

 Follow Tim Armour on Tumblr.